simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 Regular security training familiarizes you and your team with the latest threats and best practices.
 It's akin to practicing maneuvers before a big game.
 The more you practice, the more instinctive and effective your responses become.

 For example, if you're a business owner, security awareness training can involve educating your employees about phishing attacks and how to recognize them.
-This knowledge empowers them to avoid falling victim to such threats.
+This knowledge helps them to avoid falling victim to such threats.

 Remember, in the rapidly changing landscape of digital security, staying informed and well-prepared is the key to maintaining a strong defense.
 A vigilant and trained team can be the difference between thwarting an attack and suffering a breach.